 - The name of one of the missions is Commodore Eighty-Sixed.
 This also refers to the Intel x86 CPU architecture.
 During the mission, Kenway even complains about workers 'lagging'.

 - Abstergo Entertainment is a media company who is secretly at the service of an Ancient Conspiracy, tasked with manipulation the truth through medias and their building occupies the spot of the former Montreal Olympic Stadium.
 Not unlike Deus Ex: Human Revolution's Picus Entertainment, a media company who is secretly serving an Ancient Conspiracy (The Illuminati), tasked with manipulating and altering the truth and is also based out of Montreal's Olympic Stadium.

-- Abstergo apparently owns the company that developed ctOS.
+- Abstergo has Blume, the company that produced ctOS (which can spy on anyone), pitch said product to them.
 This background ends up being more funny than it should.

 - The title of one of the missions is Vainglorious Bastards, a pun that combines the Mission giver Charles Vane with Quentin Tarantino's film Inglourious Basterds.

 - One of the achievements at the end of a sequence is called "Been Down So Long", a reference to Richard Farina's novel, Been Down So Long It Looks Like Up to Me.